John Challis: Television and radio

 On BBC radio, he played an interrogator in the play Rules of Asylum by James Follett, broadcast by BBC Radio 4 in 1973.
 He also played Dibden Purlew in Getting Nowhere Fast from 2001 to 2004.

-He became an honorary citizen of Serbia, where Only Fools and Horses remains hugely popular.
-In 2020, Challis made the documentary Boycie in Belgrade, exploring why the show was so beloved in the Balkan country.
+He became an honorary citizen of Serbia, where Only Fools and Horses remains popular.
+In 2020, Challis made the documentary Boycie in Belgrade, exploring why the show was so beloved in Serbia.

 Theatre

 Challis performed many stage roles, including with the Royal Shakespeare Company in the 1960s and the National Theatre.
 His first performance in London's West End was in Portrait of a Queen in 1965 at the Vaudeville Theatre.
-In 1977 he played a leading role at the Orange Tree Theatre in Richmond, in Sam Walters’ production of Václav Havel’s play The Memorandum.
+In 1977 he played a leading role at the Orange Tree Theatre in Richmond, in Sam Walters' production of Václav Havel's play The Memorandum.